• Skip to primary navigation

 ingredients to make stuffed calamari and finished stuffed squid, cut open to see middle.

-This Italian stuffed calamari recipe is baked in a rich tomato sauce with a savory Italian sausage breadcrumb stuffing.
-Made in just a few simple steps, this classic Sicilian dish is perfect for a family style main dish or appetizer.
+This Italian Stuffed Calamari Recipe is baked in a rich tomato sauce with a savory Italian sausage breadcrumb stuffing.
+Made in just a few simple steps, this classic Sicilian dish is perfect for a family-style main dish or appetizer.

 two stuffed calamari tubes in marinara with parsley on top on a plate with a fork.